Gillian Martin: Early life and career

 Martin became politically active during the Scottish independence referendum.
 She helped found Women for Independence (WFI).
 She was on the WFI executive committee as the member for North East region, and has continued participation as an ordinary member since becoming an MSP.

 She joined the SNP on 19 September 2014, on the morning after the Scottish independence referendum.
 She emerged as a candidate for the Aberdeenshire East constituency of the Scottish Parliament in July 2015. and was selected by local party members the following month.

+Political career

+Election to Holyrood

-She was elected to serve as MSP in the 2016 Scottish Parliament election.
+Martin was elected to serve as a MSP in the 2016 Scottish Parliament election.
 The seat was previously held by Alex Salmond.

-Parliamentary work

 Martin brought forward the Seat Belts on School Transport (Scotland) Bill.
 The purpose of the Bill is to introduce a requirement to Scottish law that all dedicated home-to-school transport service vehicles are fitted with seat belts, as there is presently no UK legal obligation for the provision of seatbelts on such vehicles.

+Failed appointment as a Junior Minister

 On 27 June 2018 the Scottish Government announced that Martin would be appointed Minister for Further Education, Higher Education and Science.
 However, following media attention around a series of offensive blogs Martin wrote during her time as a college lecturer, First Minister Nicola Sturgeon subsequently withdrew Martin's nomination when presenting her new ministerial team to the Scottish Parliament for approval.
 Among the controversial blog entries, Martin mocked trans women as "hairy knuckled lipstick- wearing transitional transgender Laydees".
 She also wrote of a survey of transgender people, "the EU clearly have a Tranny Trove [of money]".
 Of Scotland's membership of the United Kingdom she wrote, "Don’t make me trot out the now clichéd comparison to the abused partner in a marriage.
 Cliché it may be but clichés come from truth."
 And of African American customers she wrote they were to be, "To be avoided."

+Backbencher; 2018 to 2023

 In September 2018, Martin was appointed as Convener of the Environment, Climate Change and Land Reform Committee.

 From 2016 to 2018 Martin was co-convenor of the Scottish Parliament cross-party group on Oil and Gas.
 She has used her time in parliament to highlight the downturn of the oil and gas sector in the North East, and the effect it has had on those living in Aberdeenshire East.
 Martin has spoken out on behalf of workers who have been discriminated against due to their oil and gas connections, and has been a vocal supporter of the efforts being by the Scottish Government made to assist those facing unemployment.

+Minister for Climate Action; 2023 to 2025

+On 29 March 2023, Martin was appointed Minister for Energy.
+Her role was expanded to include the environment.
+In May 2024, her role was renamed Minister for Climate Action.